martincalsyn/Molarity/README.md

 ### Attention modeling
 Say you received an email or text message.
 Or, say your house is on fire.
-What is the best way to notify you given the characteristics of the message, your current activity, and the devices that Oasis could possibly use to notify you?
+What is the best way to notify you given the characteristics of the message, your current activity, and the devices that Molarity could possibly use to notify you?
 Should the notification even be shown now, or can it wait until the end of the movie you are watching?
 And where do we draw the line between automatically learned behaviors and user-set preferences?

 ### Knock to pair